 - URL/Filenames/Links

-The document title for the WITHseo.com home page is “Search Engine Optimization Tips – WITHseo.com SEO Case Study Description” (bold added for emphasis).
+The document title for the WITHseo.com home page is “Search Engine Optimization Tips – WITHseo.com SEO Case Study Description” (bolded for emphasis).
 Note that our targeted key phrase, “Search Engine Optimization Tips,” is a part of the page title.
-Although you cannot see it, the WITHseo.com home page has the following keywords Meta tag embedded in the home page source code:
+Although you cannot see it, the WITHseo.com home page has the following keywords and Meta tag embedded in the home page source code:

 Again, the bold text (bold added for emphasis) is the key phrase for optimizing the home page.
-Our key phrase occurs in the body text but not at an excessive frequency.
-I shoot for the inclusion of our keywords in the web page contentvvisibly, but modestlyence “WITH SEO is a Search Engine Optimization Tips Web Site Brought to you by Web Design & Internet Consultant EBIZ Machine” is the first sentence indexed by Google.
+Our key word occurs in the body text but not at an excessive frequency.
+I shoot for including our keywords in the web page content visible, but modestlyence “WITH SEO is a Search Engine Optimization Tips Web Site Brought to you by Web Design & Internet Consultant EBIZ Machine” is the first sentence indexed by Google.
 Again, our keyphrase appears there.
-Last I checked, the keyword density for “search engine optimization tips” was just under 2% of the words that appear on the home page.
+Last I checked, the keyword density for “search engine optimization tips” was just under 2% of the words on the home page.
 The home page contains two headings:

 - Header 1: Search Engine Optimization Tips – SEO Techniques (bold added for emphasis)